Karam-Sabbagh/Avoid-it/README.md

 # Avoid-it
 Avoid-it is a 2d game made with python using pygame.

-In this game you have a plane
-where you should dodge and avoid the missiles using arrows on your keyboard.
+In this game your character is a plane where you should dodge and avoid the missiles using arrows on your keyboard.

 The missiles becomes faster